hiromaily/go-graphql-server/README.md

 ## TODO
 - [ ] add unittest
 - [ ] add integration test
-- [x] return error filed in response when error occurred
 - [ ] how to sort response data??
 - [ ] use fragment
 - [ ] use onion type